sadanandkenganal/country_helper/README.md

 # country_helper
 Its a CodeIgniter helper library.
-It helps you get all country list.
+It helps you get all countries list.

 #There are three useful components on this page: